collabnix/dockerlabs/play-with-kubernetes/README.md

-# Getting Started with Kubernetes
+# Getting Started with Kubernetes on Docker for Mac 17.12

 ## Pre-requisites